vijayvulava/czs/_sources/21BasicToolsAnalysis.md

 frameborder="0" allowfullscreen class="video"></iframe>
 </div>

-Maps include geographical information and can be a powerful tool to also show other types of data as many different layers on top of the underlying geographical information.
-You can use Google Earth or ArcGIS Online to create different kind of maps.
-Use the free access to ArcGIS on campus to learn how to make basic maps.
+Maps provide geographical information and can effectively display various data types by layering them on top of this foundational information.
+You can use tools like Google Earth or ArcGIS Online to create different kinds of maps.
+Take advantage of free access to ArcGIS on campus to learn how to make basic maps.
 [Get started with ArcGIS Online | Learn ArcGIS](https://learn.arcgis.com/en/projects/get-started-with-arcgis-online/).

 <div class="container">
 <iframe src="https://www.youtube.com/embed/toawx4D-htc"